 Creamy lemon parmesan risotto is full of flavor from lemon zest, lemon juice, shallot, garlic, parmesan cheese, and rich chicken stock, with sweet peas sprinkled throughout.
 The perfect dish for any special occasion, holiday, or date night.

 Rice is a staple in our household.
-I mean, it’s a staple in many people’s households, but usually I have rice on the side of anything.
+I mean, it’s a staple in many people’s households, in almost every culture right?

 Lemon Parmesan Risotto is my side dish love.
 It’s like the roasted potatoes of fancy side dishes.
 Fish?
 Beef?
 Chicken?
 Pork?
 This goes with them all.